cmarrero01/nw-desktop-notifications/README.md

 ##Usage

+You need to change the line 34 with the name of your app:

+    'app://your_app/notifications.html'

+This is the path for the html of your notification.

-By including nw-desktop-notifications.js and nw-desktop-notifications.html in your project you can create desktop notifications for your application by calling:
+By including notifications.js and notifications.html in your project you can create desktop notifications for your application by calling:

 	window.LOCAL_NW.desktopNotifications.notify(iconUrl, title, content, clickHandlerCallback);